 Keep calm and confident

-“Avoid badmouthing your previous bank for making you redundant,” says Orelia Chan, an associate director at Profile Search and Selection in Singapore.
+“Avoid badmouthing your previous bank for making you redundant,” says recruiters Orelia Chan.
 “Some candidates get too emotional by elaborating on their ex-employers’ restructuring activities – this can turn the interview into a venting session.”

 Point out advantages

 Being laid off does give you a few advantages in the job market.
-“At the senior level some unemployed candidates are more flexible with salary and use this to their advantage by marketing themselves as offering value for money,” says a former banker who now works in HR at a European bank in Hong Kong.
+“At the senior level some unemployed candidates are more flexible with salary and use this to their advantage by marketing themselves as offering value for money,” says an in-house recruiter at a bank in Singapore.
 “We know banks who have interviewed and hired such candidates on that basis.”